Slovak Air Force

-The Slovak Air Force, known since 2002 as the Air Force of the Armed Forces of the Slovak Republic (Vzdušné sily Ozbrojených síl Slovenskej republiky), is the aviation and air defense branch of the Slovak Armed Forces.
-Operating 15 aircraft and 18 helicopters from three air bases : Malacky–Kuchyňa, Sliač, Prešov.
+The Slovak Air Force, known since 2002 as the Air Force of the Armed Forces of the Slovak Republic (Vzdušné sily Ozbrojených síl Slovenskej republiky), is the aviation and air defence branch of the Slovak Armed Forces.
+Operating 29 aircraft and 15 helicopters from three air bases, in Malacky, Sliač, Prešov.
 It succeeded the Czechoslovak Air Force together with the Czech Air Force in 1993.
-The Slovak Air Force is part of NATO Integrated Air Defense System – NATINADS.
+The Slovak Air Force is part of NATO Integrated Air Defence System – NATINADS.

-The Slovak Air Force is tasked with the defense of the sovereign Slovak state and the support of the nation's ground troops.
-Following the retirement of the Mikoyan MiG-29 in 2022, 7 L-39 Albatros provide the fast-jet capability role to the air force, awaiting the delivery of American F-16 Fighting Falcon aircraft in 2024.
-6 Let-410 Turbolet aircraft provide surveillance and transport capabilities, while 2 C-27 Spartan transports provide a light tactical airlift capability.
-The helicopter fleet consists of 9 Mil Mi-17, gradually being replaced by the UH-60 Black Hawk.
+The Slovak Air Force is tasked with the defence of the sovereignty of Slovakia and the support of the nation's ground troops.
+Following the retirement of the Mikoyan MiG-29s in 2022, 10 F-16 Block 70 and nine L-39 Albatros provide the fast-jet capability role to the air force, awaiting the arrival of the final four F-16 in 2027.
+Six Let L-410 Turbolet aircraft provide surveillance and transport capabilities, while two C-27J Spartan transport aircraft provide a light tactical airlift capability.
+The helicopter fleet consists of four Mil Mi-17s which are accompanied by 11 much newer UH-60M Black Hawks.

-The Slovak Air Force has been under the command of Major General Róbert Tóth since January 1, 2021.
+The Slovak Air Force has been under the command of Brigade General Adolf Daubner since August 2025.

 History

 1914–1918

 Many Slovak pilots served in Austro-Hungarian Aviation Troops or in Entente air forces.
-Some Slovak pilots as part of Czechoslovak Legionnaires served even in French Air Force or Imperial Russian Air Service.
+Some Slovak pilots as part of Czechoslovak Legionnaires served even in the French Air Force or the Imperial Russian Air Service.

 Jozef Kiss and Fritz Wowy were two of the best Slovak pilots in World War I.